 Going north: If you want to go island hopping in Bantayan and Malapascua Island, you have to go to Cebu North Bus Terminal near the SM Hypermarket/ SM Cebu City.
 I think you can walk from SM Cebu City.

 Going south: But if you prefer to swim with the whale sharks and some canyoneering extreme adventure, then go to Cebu South Bus Terminal which is near Tamboan Market.

 I’m that kind of traveler who doesn’t spend too much on accommodation (except when I decided to have an R&R) since I’m out exploring most of the time.
 I just need a place with a clean sheet and pillow to sleep on after a tiring day.
 I advise you to book 2 weeks or more before your travel dates to avail the cheaper but good rooms.
-You can book with Travelbook.ph.
-They have a lot of cheaper hotels here. (*whispering* cheaper than Agoda’s) You can go check out their Cebu hotels.
+We mostly book our hotels with Agoda.
 They have some from Oslob too.

 Here is the list of the budget rooms we stayed on our trip:

 4 DAYS ITINERARY

 Whenever I travel, I’m very hands-on on itineraries that it can be my professional job already.
 You can click the places and read my detailed blog post about it.
 [Prices are in Philippines pesos]